fwiptables/fwiptables/README.md

         License program: GPL v2, LGPL v2, BSD

 ###  [ notes ] [ List notes about ] [ notes md ]

-###  General Notes
-   [ legacy or nft ] whith one of them is sufficent
+             Legacy or nft: whith one of them is sufficent
-   [ allow shield maxtries ] limit against attack per bruteforce [ net blacklist ] excepcionals hosts has conection dropped in firewall [ net whitelist ] excepcionals hosts has conection allowed in firewall [ input-established ] the computer is only client
+     Allow shield maxtries: limit against attack per bruteforce
+                 Blacklist: excepcionals hosts has conection dropped in firewall
+                 whitelist: excepcionals hosts has conection allowed in firewall
+                      tiny: client in all allowed, and servers selecteds manually
+         input-established: the computer is only client
-   [ allow output uid/gid ] User and/or group excepcional with conection allowed
+      allow output uid/gid: User and/or group excepcional with conection allowed

-###  Two iptables netfilter
-   iptables-legacy   is    support for xtables iptables-nft      is    support for nftables
+           iptables-legacy: support for xtables
+              iptables-nft: support for nftables

-###  Necesary ports to connect with ipv4 and ipv6 in UDP protocol
-   ntp    : Port necesary to update the time and date bootpc : Port necesary to dhcp and get ip domain : This port is necesary to domain resolver https  : This port is necesary for udp named web html5
+                       ntp: Port necesary to update the time and date
+                    bootpc: Port necesary to dhcp and get ip
+                    domain: This port is necesary to domain resolver
+                     https: This port is necesary for udp named web html5

-###  Necesary protocols for ipv6
-   ipv6-icmp  : Necesary protocol in ipv6
+                 ipv6-icmp: Necesary protocol in ipv6
-   ipv4 ports : ipv6 works too with old ipv4 ports
+                ipv4 ports: ipv6 works too with old ipv4 ports

 ###  [ compile ] [ Optionally compile from bash script ] [ compile md]
       BASH SCRIPT WORKS fully.
 But if your desire is compiling...
       Necesary fwiptables in source script bash
       Download and install obash from oficial web internet
       Run: obash -s -c -o ./destination.bin ./source-bash.sh

 ###  [ options-examples ] [ List examples ] [ examples md ]
+###  [ Several examples with server tiny ]

+   | tiny-tcp                 | fwiptables tiny-tcp 21:25,80
+   | tiny-udp                 | fwiptables tiny-udp 67:68,443
+   | wizard tiny              | fwiptables wizard-tiny

 ###  [ Several examples without optional otuput ]

 ###        | without optional output | Example Description